Cubs vs. Braves Player Props Betting Odds

 |0

-- Candelario has picked up a hit in six straight games.
-During his last 10 outings he is hitting .471 with six doubles, a home run, six walks and seven RBI.
+- Bellinger takes a six-game streak with at least one hit into this matchup.
+In his last 10 outings he is batting .350 with a double, two home runs, three walks and six RBI.

 |Opponent